 To that end when moves are marked with a New upper script tag, it means this is a new move for the character based on the Tekken 5 Dark Resurrection move set.
 This is also applied to existing move strings that received new additional hits.
 A moved marked with a Changed upper script tag means the command for an existing move has changed.

 Each of the Move List columns contain specific move information.
-To keep it all as organized as possible we have divided the list in Grappling Arts, Basic Arts, Special Arts, Unblockable Arts and String Hit Arts.
+To keep it all as organized as possible we have divided the list in Grappling Arts, Special Arts, Unblockable Arts and String Hit Arts.

 Command Column